-GOAL 2: DEFINE EXTENT OF SOURCE ZONE AND CONTAMINATION IN SOIL AND OTHER SECONDARY SOURCES AT ALL UNITS
+GOAL 2: DEFINE EXTENT OF SOURCE ZONE AND CONTAMINATION IN SOIL AND OTHER SECONDARY SOURCES AT ALL UNITS Decisions and questions

-- 2-1: What are the past, current, and potential future migratory paths?
-2-2: What are the contaminant concentrations or activity gradients?
-2-3: What is the vertical and lateral extent of contamination?
-2-4: What is the relationship of the UCRS gradient to the source, to surface water bodies, and to the RGA?
+- 2-1: What are the past, current, and potential future migratory paths? - 2-2: What are the past, current, and potential future release mechanisms? - 2-3: What are the contaminant concentrations or activity gradients? - 2-4: What is the vertical and lateral extent of contamination? - 2-5: What is the relationship of the UCRS gradient to the source, to surface water bodies, and to the RGA?